jxjwilliam/react-redux-fullstack/docs/DEV.md

 ### 2. add flexbox in <Footer/>

-It is useful when valign the <div/>
+It is useful when align the <div/>s, like menu, tabs, footer lists.

 ### 3. improve media-query for Responsive Web Design